-The joint program requirements include all the Ph.D. requirements in Sociology and the specially designed requirements for an M.A. or M.S.E. in Applied Mathematics and Statistics.
-For Sociology Ph.D. requirements, see the Sociology Ph.D.
-Students Handbook.
-Applied mathematics and statistics courses may substitute for 230.600 and 230.604.
-Two options for fulfilling the requirements are available for an M.A. or M.S.E. in Applied Mathematics and Statistics.
-For both options, students are required to meet the Applied Mathematics and Statistics Department’s computing requirement (fulfilled through 550.413 Applied Statistics and Data Analysis), the purpose of which is to ensure that students are able to effectively use computers to solve mathematical problems.
+The joint program requirements include all of the PhD requirements in sociology and the specially designed requirements for an MA or MSE in applied mathematics and statistics.
+Applied mathematics and statistics courses may substitute for 230.600 and 230.604 in the PhD requirements.
+There are two options available for fulfilling the requirements for the MA or MSE portion of the program.
+For both options, students are required to meet the Applied Mathematics and Statistics Department’s computing requirement (fulfilled through 553.613 Applied Statistics and Data Analysis), the purpose of which is to ensure that students are able to effectively use computers to solve mathematical problems.

-Note: All Joint Program students are required to complete a Responsible Conduct of Research (RCR) training, which is in addition to the HIPPA training required for the sociology PhD.
+All joint program students are required to complete the Responsible Conduct of Research (RCR) training, which is in addition to the HIPPA training required for the sociology PhD.

-- One required sociology course and two 600-level elective courses in Sociology or Economics.
+- One required sociology course and two 600-level elective courses in sociology

-- Five 400-level graduate courses in Applied Mathematics and Statistics, with a three-semester prerequisite of Calculus and one-semester prerequisite of Linear Algebra, taken at any college (including summer courses)
+- Five 600-level graduate courses in applied mathematics and statistics, with a three-semester prerequisite of calculus and one-semester prerequisite of linear algebra, taken at any colleges (including summer courses)

 - Research project

-- Participate and conduct analyses in a research project under the supervision of a Sociology faculty member.
-Write a Master’s Degree Essay on this project in the form of a journal article under the joint supervision of the Sociology faculty member and an Applied Mathematics and Statistics faculty member.
+- Participate and conduct analyses in a research project under the supervision of a sociology faculty member.
+Write a master’s degree essay on this project in the form of a journal article under the supervision of the AMS faculty advisor and approved by this AMS advisor and a sociology second advisor.

-- Four courses in Sociology or Economics (see Option I.1)
+- Four courses in sociology (see Option I.1)